xmuyulab/IDEPA-XMBD/README.md

 We evaluated five state-of-the-art tools (RankComp v1/v2, PenDA, Peng, and Quantile) through classic computational (precision, Type one error control, parameter evaluation, robustness, and similarity) and functional (pathway enrichment and survival analysis) criteria.
 We also integrated these tools into a user-friendly tool kit, IDEPA-XMBD , to facilitate individualized DEAs in proteomics studies.

-A pre-print describing the method is available at bioRxiv: [Application of personalized differential expression analysis in human cancer proteome](https://www.biorxiv.org/content/10.1101/2021.07.18.452812v2)

 ## 1. Install